Skip to Content

 4. How do I get Coachella tickets?

-The cost of a Coachella ticket, in 2018, was $400, so £285.
+The cost of a Coachella 2024 ticket is $499.
 You need to be signed up well in advance to get a Coachella ticket, and then be on the ball in the January before to make sure you pay for one.
-You can find out more about getting a Coachella ticket for 2019 in my blog post here.
-Keep in mind that you’ll also need to buy a camping car pass for $113 if you’re driving too.
+Unfortunately you’ve missed your chance for Coachella 2024 now, but there’s always Coachella 2025 to prepare for!

 5. How can I do a road trip to Coachella?

 Doing a road trip to Coachella is awesome.
 Well, if you’ve gone all that way you might as well make the most of it right?
 We flew in to San Francisco, travelled down the Pacific Coast Highway to LA, and then across to the festival.
-Once the festival was done we went to Las Vegas, and flew out from there.

 7. When do I get my Coachella wrist band?